BlazeRed/Processing-Exercize/README.md

 # Processing-Exercize
-Here are my Processing exercize made in University.
+Here are my Processing exercize made at University.
 A kind of backup.

 Included PDF files for exercize.